New website for parents to help their children catch-up

 What do the different results mean?

-Individuals can end their isolation if there are no symptoms and a negative coronavirus result.
+Individuals can end their isolation if there are no symptoms and a negative coronavirus result, unless track and trace tell you not to.
+Advice may vary and you do need to follow track and trace advice.

 However, if further symptoms develop, there will be a need to isolate and a further test may be appropriate.
 Please follow the advice from track and trace for this: